Krishank/ecommerce-react-example/README.md

 This App has used husky, prettier to add checks on pre-commit and allow the auto fix of indentation.
-App is a Single page React App which has multiple product in product listing page and a size filter we can filter our products as per size.
+It is a Single page React App which has multiple products and a size filter in product listing page with funcationality of filtering products as per size.